Posted on

 In 1986, Rex turned to volunteerism, lending support to fellow veterans at the Louisville Veterans Administration Medical Center.
 Rex logged more than 14,000 hours of volunteer time while at the Center.
 He dedicated his life helping his fellow veterans, both through the veterans service organizations and activities at the Medical Center.
 He continued to volunteer there three days a week, even at age 105.

-There is a gentleman who knows about “Popcorn” Billy.
+There was gentleman that greeted me who knew about “Popcorn” Billy.
 He gave me the story about Billy.
 The 2 men and Billy’s twin brother served in the same unit from 1968-69.
 They were in the 57th Assault Helicopter Company.
 It was the first attack on a helicopter unit.
 Billy’s brother died in this attack and Billy was wounded.
 Ever since he has been helping all the people.
-The name “popcorn” came because he makes popcorn and sells it then donates the proceeds.
-He buys all the supplies.
+The name “popcorn” came because he made popcorn and sold it then donated the proceeds.
+He bought all the supplies.
 Always smiling and he loves hugs!!
+(He has since retired.)

 He sees me and Jenny and grabs a hug!!!
-They he sees Courtney and give her a big hug.
 He said he feels like he died and went to heaven.
-I think he says that to all the ladies
+I think he says that to all the ladies!

 He has stopped doing the popcorn but still goes and visits the vets.

-This next stop is probably my favorite memorial.
+This next stop is one of my favorite memorials (hahaha I have several).
 I still do not quite understand it even though I have heard and read about it for 10 years.

 Col. Cecil spent 10-15 minutes explaining the sundial.